Blendify/blender-manual/trunk/blender_docs/manual/animation/introduction.rst

 Inherited animation
    Causing the object to move based on the movement of another object (e.g. its parent, hook, armature, etc...).

-In this chapter we will cover the first two, but the basics given here are actually vital for understanding the following chapters as well.
+In this chapter, we will cover the first two, but the basics given here are actually vital for understanding the following chapters as well.

 Animation is typically achieved with the use of :doc:`/animation/key_frames`.